Akshada2674/Akshada_Datta_Mane_AI-Enhanced-Engagement-Tracker-for-Young-Learners-_Infosys_Internship_Oct2024/README.md

 <img src="Image_processing/images/attendance_output.png" alt="face recog" style="width: 300px; height: auto;">

 #### B) `attendence`
-Using a live video stream, this performs real-time face recognition to identify He/She.
-When He/She's face is recognized, his/her name is displayed on the video feed, and the recognition event is logged with the date and time in an Excel file.
-After every 5 recognitions, the current log is saved to an Excel file, and the recognition counter and DataFrame are reset.
+The attendance script captures live video frames using OpenCV, detects faces, and compares them with a known image using the face_recognition library.
+If a match is found, it logs the person's name, date, and time in a DataFrame, which is periodically saved to an Excel file after a set number of recognitions.
+The process continues until the user presses 'q' to exit the application.

 - **Input:**